Home

 What Should I Plant?

 Plant what you like; is the easy answer but not very helpful.
-There are so many different perennials that it’s impossible to answer that question directly.
+There are so many different types, sizes and colours that it’s impossible to answer that question directly.
 Consider a few factors.
 How big is your garden?
 (That’s never going to be big enough.)
 Is it in the sun or the shade?
 Are there times of the gardening season that you are usually away on vacation?
 There is little point in nurturing a lovely perennial if its bloom time coincides with your vacation.
 How can I choose enough variety so that something is in bloom during most of the gardening season?

 A good perennial bed takes some research and planning to ensure that constant parade of bloom and a pleasing mixture of sizes and textures.
 You can always take the haphazard approach and just find a plant whose picture appeals to you, bring it home and stick it in and see what develops.
 Even the most careful of planners find themselves standing in the middle of their garden with a new pot that called their name as they walked past it and now we have to decide where to put it.

-Iris Peony America How Much Work Is It?
+How Much Work Is It?

 No gardening is work.
 It’s all just fun and therapeutic.
 You really want to know , just how much fun will a perennial bed take.
 Obviously, the establishment of a new bed takes some effort.
 The plants are going to be there for several years so creating good soil in the beginning is essential.
-The following years are a matter of trying to find space for the new perennial you just discovered, controlling weeds, (mulch is wonderful,) and digging and renewing your perennials when needed.
+The following years are a matter of trying to find space for the next new one you have just discovered, controlling weeds, (mulch is wonderful,) and digging and renewing your perennials when needed.
 That process is a whole story unto itself but two of my favourites, Iris (left picture,) and Peony (right picture,) illustrate the range.
 The Iris do best when dug up and divided every 3 - 5 years while a good Peony clump will happily stay in place and bloom well for 20+ years.

 Plan - Prepare - Purchase - Plant